kholia/DDX/Manual-for-DDX.md

 - Special / complex callsigns are NOT supported yet.

-- While we have a VFO, it is locked to certain frequencies for safety reasons.
-You can add more allowed frequencies easily enough.
+- While we have a fully-functional VFO, it is locked to certain FT8 frequencies for safety reasons.
+You can request addition of more frequencies as needed.

 # Firmware Upgrade